Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 This was a very interesting activity to put to practice the skills from the MLOps course.

 As expected from any beginning, some challenges appeared that had to be overcome.
-Mostly, errors in developing and building the infrastructure required learning new things, dropping some requirements or finding other tools in order to solve the problems.
+Mostly, errors in developing and building the infrastructure required learning new things, dropping some requirements or finding other tools in order to workaround the problems.
 Overall, it was a good experience to prove the concepts and gain new skills.

 ## Future work